-To play the C scale, you would find middle C and walk your fingers up the middle rows, alternating left and right.
+To play the C scale, you would find middle C and walk your fingers up the middle rows, alternating between the left and right sides.
 Playing the G scale, which has an f#–a black note–you would start on g and do the same thing but reach out to the outer row for the f#.
-It’s a logical layout, and many people find that the buttons fall pretty naturally under their fingers.
+It’s a logical layout, and many people find that the buttons fall naturally under their fingers.

 A 48-key treble English concertina has the same range as a fiddle/violin and is fully chromatic.
 Treble concertinas with fewer buttons generally omit the top octave, more or less, and some will omit one of each of the enharmonic pairs.
 So, for instance, you will have an g# button, right there next to the g, but you won’t have the corresponding a-flat button on the other side of the concertina.
 You will have the sound, since a-flat sounds just like g#, but instead of being next to the a, it’s on the other side next to the g.